frogNBGTZ/TowerSpeed/LATEST.md

 - Added Custom Cash
 - Added Hotkeys for the ratespeed
-- bug fix
+- More Bug Fix
-- and more
+- Able To change the mulitiplir